Slope side

 Adding slopeside lodging can make a ski resort more appealing to travelers.

 Some resorts, such as Mont-Tremblant in Quebec, Sun Peaks Resort and Whistler-Blackcomb in British Columbia, feature pedestrian villages at the base of their mountains.
 Lodgings within these villages are considered slope side by the resorts, as the lifts are within walking distance of each unit.

 In some cases, the slope side designation is used to describe hotels from which a shuttle bus is required to reach the hill.
 This is generally seen as stretching the term beyond what may be considered reasonable.

+In European Alpine ski areas, especially in France, most of the resorts are 'slopeside', purposely built on the Alpine meadows to be entirely "ski in, ski out".
+Resort towns on the slopes are here referred to as stations de ski (ski stations).
+The area where the slopes meet the resort is called front de neige (snow front).
+Smaller ski hills without lodging are called stades de neige (snow stadiums).